 Remember, if an item is being returned because it's not as described, you are legally required to pay the return postage costs.

 Provide clear, easy-to-follow instructions for returns in the Additional return policy details section of the listing form.
 Don't include this information in your item description where buyers may not see it.
+Make sure the information in the listing doesn’t conflict with the returns policy options you’ve selected.

 Set a reasonable expectation for when a return will be processed and the money refunded back into the buyer's account.
 Depending on the payment method, the time frame for a refund to be issued should normally not exceed 5 working days.

 Be clear about the condition of the item required for returns - for example, 'unopened box' or 'opened box with all original materials'.
+If you like, you can reference the item condition policy for returns.

-Keep a valid return address on file
+Keep a valid returns address on file

-To update your return address:
+To update your returns address:

 Go to My eBay and then click the Account tab.
 (You may be asked to sign in.)